Professor Eleanor Riley BSc BVSc PhD FSB FMedSci

 Eleanor Riley graduated from Bristol University with degrees in Cellular Pathology and Veterinary Science.
 After an internship in Veterinary Pathology at Cornell University (USA) she studied for a PhD in immunology and parasitology in the Department of Veterinary Pathology at the University of Liverpool.
 She began working on the immunology of malaria in 1985, as a member of the senior scientific staff at the Medical Research Council Laboratories in The Gambia, West Africa.
 In 1990, Eleanor moved to the University of Edinburgh as a Wellcome Trust Senior Research Fellow.
 Eleanor moved to the London School of Hygiene & Tropical Medicine in October 1998 where she is Professor of Infectious Disease Immunology.
 Eleanor is currently Chair of the BBSRC Bioscience for Health Strategy Advisory Panel and Deputy Chair of the MRC Infections and Immunity Board.

-Eleanor will be leaving the School in mid 2017 to take up the post of Direcor of the Roslin Institute at the University of Edinburgh.
+Eleanor will be leaving the School in September 2017 to take up the post of Director of the Roslin Institute at the University of Edinburgh.

 MSc Immunology of Infectious Diseases - core immunology course, advanced immunology (memory) and parasite immunology (malaria).